-At present, the global economy is in the doldrums, and the manufacturing industry has been seriously injured;
+At present, the global economy is in a slump and the manufacturing industry has been severely impacted.

-Quality is the key for manufacturing enterprises to survive in the fierce competition.
+Quality is crucial for manufacturing enterprises to thrive in this intense competition.

-Therefore, it is of great significance to control the bending accuracy and stability to improve the quality of sheet metal parts.
+Therefore, controlling the bending accuracy and stability is of great importance in improving the quality of sheet metal parts.

 2. Failure forms of parts

-When the new die is used to bend the sheet metal parts on the press brake, the parts fully meet the requirements of the drawing,
+When a new die is used to bend sheet metal parts on the press brake, the parts initially meet the specifications outlined in the drawing.

-However, after a period of production, it is found that the parts bent out of the same die can not meet the requirements of the drawing, which are mainly shown in two forms of figure 1a and figure 1b.
+However, after a period of production, it is discovered that the parts bent using the same die no longer meet the specifications outlined in the drawing.
+This is primarily evidenced by two forms, shown in Figure 1a and Figure 1b.